Xela3026/workflows-docs/docs/tools/workflows.md

 [comment]: <> (docs are great and all, but I should also really create like a Getting Started tutorial.
 Eg setting up your first workflow, setting up basic logic and requests etc. Saying Hello World, creating different things etc etc)

 [comment]: <> (yeah Logan gave a thumbs up for this idea.
-A collection of basic workflows which demonstrate core concepts.)
+A CollectionWrapper of basic workflows which demonstrate core concepts.)

 [comment]: <> (condition modifiers need to be done still)